eftieell/intro_programming_2/src/chapters/functions/experimental_runtime.md

 As we write more complicated code, it becomes increasingly important to make it execute quickly.
 We will start by measuring the runtime experimentally.
-Knowing how long it takes for our code to run will guide is in determining how critical it is to redesign our code to make it run more efficiently.
+Knowing how long it takes for our code to run will guide us in determining how critical it is to redesign our code to make it run more efficiently.

 ## Strategy for experimentally timing how long it takes for a function to run
 The overall strategy is simple: